Charlie Gillett: Biography

 His second book, Making Tracks: Atlantic Records and the Making of a Multi-billion-dollar Industry, was published in 1974.
 The same year, with partner Gordon Nelki, Gillett launched the Oval record label with Another Saturday Night, a compilation album, which popularised Cajun music in the UK.
-The duo managed Ian Dury's first group Kilburn and the High Roads, co-produced the first Lene Lovich album (including the hit "Lucky Number") and published Paul Hardcastle's worldwide number-one hit, "19".
-Later, they worked with record producer David Lowe on the projects Touch and Go (including the pan-European hit "Would You...?") and Dreamcatcher.
+The duo managed Ian Dury's first group Kilburn and the High Roads and published Paul Hardcastle's worldwide number-one hit, "19".

 In 1980, Gillett joined Capital Radio, and began to play more independent music.
 He was fired in 1983, but after listener complaints was rehired with orders for a new format.
-He chose to follow his new interest in music from the rest of the world and his show, A Foreign Affair, is credited with helping to launch 'world music'.
+He chose to follow his new interest in music from the rest of the world and his show, A Foreign Affair, is credited with helping to launch "world music".
 Having been the first British DJ to play Youssou N'Dour, Salif Keita, "Hot Hot Hot" by Arrow (Alphonsus Cassell) and many more, he left Capital in December 1990.
 He was presented with the Sony Gold Lifetime Achievement Award the following year.

+While at Capital, Gillett also co-presented The Late Shift, a weekly late-night strand of music concerts and films for Channel 4 in 1988, alongside Vivien Goldman.

 Returning to the BBC, Gillett presented a weekly two-hour show on BBC London 94.9 from 1995 to 2006 and a weekly world music programme on the BBC World Service from 1999.
 In 2006, Gillett was awarded the John Peel Award for Outstanding Contribution to Music Radio by the Radio Academy.
 In July 2006, after 11 years of broadcasting his regular Saturday-night show of world music, Gillett had to end his weekend slot due to ill health, but until his death, he continued to present his half-hour show, Charlie Gillett's World of Music, on Friday evenings.
 From mid-2007, he was on BBC Radio 3 in a rotation of three music presenters (with Mary Ann Kennedy and Lopa Kothari) presenting World on 3, regularly featuring session guests.
 In 1996, his revised and expanded version of The Sound of the City was published.